l-atelier-des-chercheurs/dodoc/README.md

 ## Security and visibility

+### SSL Certificate Warning

+When you first open do•doc in your browser, you may see a security warning about the SSL certificate.
+This is normal and expected because do•doc uses a self-signed certificate for local HTTPS connections.

+**To proceed safely:**

+1. Click "Advanced" or "Show Details" in your browser
+2. Click "Proceed to localhost (unsafe)" or "Accept the risk and continue"
+3. The warning will not appear again for this session

+This warning appears because the certificate is self-signed (not issued by a trusted certificate authority), but it's completely safe for local use.
+The certificate is included with the application and is only used for local connections.

 ### Status

 Each folder and each file have a "$status" property, which defines who can read them using getFolders, getFolder, getFiles and getFile: